-Handcrafted of 100% natural wool by artisans in Nepal, this is not your everyday cat bed.
-It's roomy enough for even the largest feline (or a small dog), and provides the warm, soft, dark hiding spot that kitties crave.
-Sturdy enough to hold its shape as Fluffy goes in or out, yet soft enough to gently collapse into a cozy sleeping mat if your cat prefers to doze in the open.
+Handcrafted from natural wool by artisans in Nepal, this is not your everyday cat bed.
+It's roomy enough for even the largest feline and provides the warm, soft, dark hiding spot that kitties crave.
+Sturdy enough to hold its shape as Fluffy goes in or out.
+Yet soft enough to gently collapse into a cozy sleeping mat if your cat prefers to doze in the open.
 Natural wool repels odors, stains, and dirt.
-12 inches tall, 20 inches across.

-It's definitely a splurge, but the KittiKubbi's good looks, and your cat's haughty-yet-loving gaze will convince you it's worth it.
+It's definitely a splurge, but the bed's good looks, and your cat's haughty-yet-loving gaze, will convince you it's worth it.

 Cats love to perch and sleep way up high, so they'll instinctively be drawn to the Kitty Sill.
 Strong Velcro holds the perch in place on your window sill, or use the included screws for permanent attachment.
-The comfy bed has a soft bolster around the back, and is padded with extra-soft microfleece to keep Fluffy cozy.
-Supports cats up to 40 pounds, sleeping area is 14"x24".
+The comfy bed has a soft bolster around the back and is padded with extra-soft micro-fleece to keep Fluffy cozy.
+Supports cats up to 40 pounds.
 Washable cover.

-Your window sill must be at least 2 inches deep to support the Kitty Sill.
+Your window sill must be at least two inches deep to support this cat bed.

-Sturdy cotton walls and floor, with a faux sherpa-fleece cushion for cozy comfort.
+Sturdy cotton walls and floor, with a faux sherpa fleece cushion for cozy comfort.
 So warm and cozy, you might have to coax your kitty out for dinner.
-There's even a little side pocket to store Mitten's favorite catnip mouse and feather toy.
+There's even a little side pocket to store Mittens' favorite catnip mouse and feather toy.
 Washable.
-13"x13"x13"